Cactus (1986 film): Production

 The film was inspired by Paul Cox's memory of his mother temporarily going blind when he was a child.
 He worked on the story for a number of years, then decided he wanted to work with Isabelle Huppert and wrote the script with her in mind.
-Bob Ellis worked on the script but fought with Cox over the fact it was about a Frenchwoman staying in Australia, and the two men ended their collaboration.
+Bob Ellis worked on the script but fought with Cox over the fact it was about a Frenchwoman staying in Australia after a serious accident, and the two men ended their collaboration.
+Cox wanted to cast Huppert after seeing her in The Lacemaker and offered her the role at the Cannes Film Festival.

-Actors Equity objected to Huppert's importation but this was overruled.
+Actors Equity objected to Huppert's importation - Equity rules stated a film needed a budget of over $3 million to have a foreign star - but this was overruled after two months of negotiation.

+The Australian Film Corporation was a major investor.

+Filming took place in October 1985.

+Reception

+The film screened in Director's Fortnight at Cannes.